-- (1) Grants of 2010 RSUs are disclosed as option-based awards as the 2010 RSU Plan requires payment of \$0.10 per Common Share upon the issuance of Common Shares pursuant to 2010 RSUs. - (2) The value of unexercised in-the-money Options or 2010 RSUs has been calculated by subtracting the exercise price of such securities from \$1.54, being the closing price of the Common Shares on the TSX on December 31, 2015, and multiplying the difference by the number of unexercised in-the-money Options or 2010 RSUs, as applicable. - (3) Share-Based Awards for the Corporation are Performance Awards, 2015 RSUs and DSUs. - (4) Performance Awards provide for a single payout upon vesting.
-The Award Value of these Performance Awards is based on the Corporation's TSR results over the performance period.
+- (1) See "Long-Term Equity Incentive Plans".
+Grants of 2010 RSUs are disclosed as option-based awards as the 2010 RSU Plan requires payment of \$0.10 per Common Share upon the issuance of Common Shares pursuant to 2010 RSUs. - (2) The value of unexercised in-the-money Options or 2010 RSUs has been calculated by subtracting the exercise price of such securities from \$2.05, being the closing price of the Common Shares on the TSX on December 30, 2016, and multiplying the difference by the number of unexercised in-the-money Options or 2010 RSUs, as applicable. - (3) See "Long-Term Equity Incentive Plans". - (4) For share-based awards, Performance Awards are described above under the heading "Long-Term Equity Incentive Plans".
+Performance Awards provide a single payout upon vesting, and the award of these is based on the Company's TSR results over the performance period.
 The minimum Award Value may be \$0.
-The value of unvested Performance Awards is based on the current weighted average TSR multiplied by the number of Performance Awards and \$1.54, being the closing price of the Common Shares on the TSX on December 31, 2015.
-2015 RSUs vest 1/3rd annually on April 1 of each year following the date of grant.
-The
+The value of unvested Performance Awards is based on the current weighted average TSR result multiplied by the number of units and \$2.05, being the closing price on the TSX on December 30, 2016.
+RSUs vest one-third annually on April 1, and the unit value is based on the Company's share price at the time of vesting.
+The value of unvested RSUs is based on the number of units multiplied by \$2.05, being the closing price on the TSX on December 30, 2016.